taylortabb/magic-conch-shell/README.txt

 # A Real Magic Conch Shell

-Ever wanted a Magic Conch Shell of your own?
+Ever wanted a Magic Conch Shell?
 Follow these instructions to build a Magic Conch Shell of your own.

 ## Getting Started